farmingyard/caffe-mobilenet/README.md

 # caffe-mobilenet
-A caffe implementation of mobilenet from sp2823(https://github.com/BVLC/caffe/pull/5665/files).
+A caffe implementation of mobilenet's depthwise conv layer from sp2823(https://github.com/BVLC/caffe/pull/5665/files).

 # Pretrained mobilenet_1by2 model on ImageNet
 This net structure is same to shicai's mobilenet(https://github.com/shicai/MobileNet-Caffe), but all layers have half filters.